mk12/sicp/notes/exercise.md

 (define z 3)
 ```

 Here, `:1.1` imports `x` from `:1`, and `y` and `z` from `?1.1`.
 This implies that `:1.1` must be evaluated after the other two modules, not in source order.
 The test runner topologically sorts modules to achieve this, and fails if there are any cycles.
 Importing from later modules is occasionally very useful.
-For example, [Chapter 2](:2) depends heavily on two-dimensional tables, which are not implemented until [](:3.3.3.3).
+For example, [](:2) depends heavily on two-dimensional tables, which are not implemented until [](:3.3.3.3).

 You will not see expressions like `(Chapter ...)` and `(Section ...)` elsewhere on this website because they are converted to HTML headings.
 Likewise, the `(use ...)` blocks are converted to compact HTML lists set in a smaller font.